Four Walsh University graduates smile at the camera wearing maroon caps and gowns at Commencement.

 There is no formal rehearsal for Commencement.
 We ask that all graduates meet at the Cecchini Center in the Auxiliary Gym.
 All graduates will enter at the South Entrance near the Birk Center.
 Upon arrival, you will check in and be directed to the appropriate area.
 Approach the stage to have your name read aloud during the ceremony.
 Marshals will be on site to distribute honor cords and to orchestrate the lineup for the procession and seating.

 Walsh University will be allowing open seating at this year's Commencement Ceremonies.
 Although tickets will not be required, we ask that you are respectful of other graduates and do not bring an excessive number of guests beyond your immediate family/loved ones.
 We expect an average of 5 guests per graduate.
 Seating is first come, first served.
-Overflow seating will be available in the Barrette Business and Community Center.
+Overflow seating will be on the 2nd floor of Alumni Arena in the Cecchini Center — Room 250 A/B.

-Graduates should arrive one hour before their ceremony.
-The doors open to the Cecchini Health and Wellness Center and Barrette Business & Community Center simulcast one hour before the ceremony.
-Seating for guests is on a first-come, first-serve basis.
+Graduates should plan to arrive one hour before the ceremony, when doors to the Cecchini Health and Wellness Center open.
+Seating for guests is on a first-come, first-served basis.
 Fifteen minutes prior to the start of the ceremony, we will restrict admittance into the Alumni Arena to allow the graduates to process in.
 For security reasons, all bags will be subject to search.

 Access campus through the West Gate entrance via South Cavalier Drive.
 Parking guidance will be provided by campus law enforcement personnel upon arrival.